hellsaur/Project-1/README.md

 *** Marco Acosta / 10/06/2017 ***

-# SPEEDRACER or STREETRACING
+# SPEEDRACER or STREETRACER

-## What is SPEEDRACER or STREETRACING?
+## What is SPEEDRACER or STREETRACER

 Speedracer is basically a racing game where 2 players race each other for VICTORY!!.
 Reason i chose this game is because i have an idea of how to do them and also because i love racing games!!!!